soumyadipdas37/finescoop.github.io/source/_posts/man_is_shot_dead_in_portland_during_clashes_between_trump_supporters_and_blm.md

-Shocking moment Russian Su-27 crosses in front of US B-52 Russian war planes get unnervingly close to American B-52 Black Panther star Chadwick Boseman dies after battle with cancer Trump caravan trucks drive through protesters in Portland MAGA caravan sprays &#039;ball bearings&#039; at BLM protesters in Portland Windsurfer rescued after telescope user spotted him in difficulty Private bullet plane revealed Otto Aviation Group LLC French director colourises footage of a Victorian seaside Boris Johnson and Dr Jenny Harries host back to school Q&amp;A Anti-lockdown protesters gather in Trafalgar Square Cop KICKS man in the BACK as he stands with his hands on his head Supporters of Donald Trump met in Clackamas town center on Saturday at 4pm, to drive around Portland The convoy numbered around 600 vehicles, with Trump supporters flying flags as they cruised through Portland
+Shocking moment Russian Su-27 crosses in front of US B-52 Russian war planes get unnervingly close to American B-52 Black Panther star Chadwick Boseman dies after battle with cancer &#039;Illegal rave&#039; in Banwen South Wales sees crowds dancing in field Windsurfer rescued after telescope user spotted him in difficulty Private bullet plane revealed Otto Aviation Group LLC French director colourises footage of a Victorian seaside Boris Johnson and Dr Jenny Harries host back to school Q&amp;A Anti-lockdown protesters gather in Trafalgar Square Police turn up at quarantine breaking house party in Leeds Cop KICKS man in the BACK as he stands with his hands on his head Supporters of Donald Trump met in Clackamas town center on Saturday at 4pm, to drive around Portland The convoy numbered around 600 vehicles, with Trump supporters flying flags as they cruised through Portland